mikolmogorov/Ragout/docs/USAGE.md

 Ragout firstly decomposes genomes into set of synteny blocks.
-You can use either a set of *FASTA* files corresponding to each input genome or multiple alignment of all the genomes in *MAF* format.
+You can use either a set of *FASTA* files corresponding to each input genome or local multiple alignment of all the genomes in *MAF* format.
 In both cases you should specify target's *FASTA* since it will be used to generate output.
 See "Synteny backends" section for more information.